 Matt: What do you hope to see in the next few years when it comes to tech in Tampa?

-Marvin: I like all the young talent that I’ve been meeting from this project, and I love giving them an opportunity to get experience and work on a project where they can now go out and say, “I have a credit in this show.”
+Marvin: I like all the young talent that I’ve met from this project, and I love giving them an opportunity to get experience and work on a project where they can now go out and say, “I have a credit in this show.”
 Or, “I have a credit in this game.”
 A lot of times, people will go to college and think that now that they have a degree, job offers will just come at them.
-People have a bias about hiring junior developers, but I think it can be an advantage if you’re not biased by it.
+People have a bias about hiring junior developers, but I think it can be an advantage if you’re not biased.
 I always try to find young talent and help pair them up with more senior people and then just let them learn from each other.
 I’m excited about some of the people that I’m working with.
 They’re super young, but they’re future rock stars.

-Matt: And this isn’t something that is new at all or exclusive to Tampa, but everyone wants the elusive ‘junior person that has two years of experience.’
+Matt: And this isn’t something that is new at all or exclusive to Tampa, but everyone wants the elusive ‘junior person with two years of experience.’
 What are your tips for somebody that is coming out of college, or a boot camp, or that has the foundation from a self-study standpoint?